mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 ### 1.1 Typical Use Cases

 You can use this app service on Mendix Cloud that enables you to easily convert audio and voice into written text in your mendix applications.
-You can perform some basic operations, such us enabling wake up message, switching different language options, customizing voice-to-text action, setting up voice-to-action feedback and much more. {{% todo %}}[what is wake up message?]{{% /todo %}}
+You can perform some basic operations, such us enabling wakeup message, switching different language options, customizing voice-to-text action, setting up voice-to-action feedback and much more. {{% todo %}}[what is wakeup message?]{{% /todo %}}

 ### 1.2 Features

-This app service enables doing the following with the Microphone widget:{{% todo %}}[Which Microphone widget?]{{% /todo %}}{{% todo %}}[what is wake up message?]{{% /todo %}}
+This app service enables doing the following with the Microphone widget:

 * Customize voice-to-text action
 * Customize audio-to-text action